yh382/F1-Tenth-Duke/git_command.md

 ```

 ### Git Push
-"main" can be changed to any branch you made
+"main" can be changed to any repo you made

 ```bash
 sudo git push main